 Introducing solids to your baby is a very exciting time, but at the same time, it can feel a bit daunting.
 Sanchita Daswani, a Hong Kong-based nutrition consultant for babies and toddlers, shares the signs that your baby may be ready for weaning.

 Knowing the right time to introduce solids is a helpful first step and may ease anxious parents into this phase.
 There is no precise time for when a baby is ready to feed on solids.
 Just like every milestone, it differs with each individual baby.
 A good way to know when your baby is ready is to watch out for several developmental signs.

 What are the Signs That My Baby is Ready For Weaning?

 On average these signs tend to show up around 6 months but it can take longer or may be sooner.

 For this reason, the World Health Organization (WHO) recommends starting solids around 6 months of age and until then stick to exclusive breast or bottle feeding.
-These signs should be looked at together and not individually.
-Also, always check with your paediatrician before beginning solids.
+Check with your paediatrician before beginning solids, and these signs should be looked at together and not individually.

 1. Sitting without support and able to hold head stable on their own